 Season 2, Episode 4, Signature - Biscuits

 If you're reading this and wondering why I am crediting a cookie bake as a biscuit bake, it is because a biscuit in England is a cookie in America.
 To make things more confusing a scone in England is a biscuit in America.
 But we all agree that cake is cake.

 About this bake: At the start of April, I began taking a Milk Bar baking class.
-My first assignment was a cookie.
-To create this cookie the class focused on creating a "flavor story".
+My first assignment was a cookie using a "flavor story".
 The story can be about a day, date, or period in time and associated flavors.
 I wanted to capture Sunday morning because I have always loved brunch or breakfast in bed.
 In this cookie, I set out to create those flavors.